anirudh6415/anirudh6415.github.io/_posts/2023-05-07-First-blog.md

     Figure 1: Unveiling the Hidden Layers: A GIF showcasing the CAD image and its corresponding ground truth mask.
 </div>

-***

-### CAD-PE Dataset
-The first step involved is exploring the dataset.
-The dataset involves __91 patients CT scans__.
-Each CT scan consists of some around 400 to 500 slices on average.
-Dividing the CT scans of the 91 patients into individual slices.
-This process allowed us to extract __41,256 slices__ in total, which will serve as the foundation for our segmentation endeavors.

-Each slice within the CAD-PE dataset represents a two-dimensional image capturing a specific cross-section of the patients' anatomy.
-These slices provide crucial insights into the internal structures and organs, enabling medical professionals and researchers to diagnose and study various conditions and diseases.

-***

-### Building the Segmentation Dataset: Slice-Level Segmentation
-In order to perform slice-level segmentation on the CAD-PE dataset, we will create a custom dataset named "segmentation_dataset".
-This dataset will serve as the foundation for training and evaluating our segmentation algorithms.

-To begin, we will divide the available data randomly into three sets: training, validation, and testing.
-The training set will contain 80% of the data, while the validation and testing sets will each consist of 10% of the data.
-This division ensures a balanced distribution of slices across the different sets, enabling us to train and assess the performance of our models effectively.

-To handle the dataset efficiently, we will utilize filepaths to access the slices.
-Each slice within the CAD-PE dataset will be normalized to have pixel values ranging between 0 and 1.
-This normalization step ensures consistency and facilitates optimal model performance during training.

-Moreover, the input images and corresponding segmentation masks will be processed to adhere to the requirements of slice-level segmentation.
-The input images will be converted into single-channel representations, while the segmentation masks will be transformed into binary masks, consisting of only 0s and 1s.
-These binary masks serve as ground truth annotations for the presence or absence of the target structures within the slices.

-To facilitate seamless integration with deep learning frameworks, such as PyTorch, the slices will be transformed into tensors.

-The snippet code provided below showcases a high-level implementation for building the segmentation_dataset:
-    {% highlight python %}

-        class segmentation_dataset(Dataset):
-        def __init__(self,image_filenames,mask_filenames,transforms=None):
-            self.image_dir = "/CAD_PE_Challenge_Data/images/"
-            self.mask_dir = "/CAD_PE_Challenge_Data/masks/"
-            self.transform = transforms
-            self.image_filenames = image_filenames
-            self.mask_filenames = mask_filenames

-        def __len__(self):
-            return len(self.image_filenames)

-        def __getitem__(self, idx):
-            img = np.load(os.path.join(self.image_dir, self.image_filenames[idx]))
-            label = np.load(os.path.join(self.mask_dir, self.mask_filenames[idx]))

-            img = nor_image(img)
-            label = binary(label)
-            if self.transform is not None:
-                img, label = self.transform(img), self.transform(label)

-            return img, label

-    {% endhighlight %}

-***

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/8.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}